 Where: Deering Point of the Miami-Dade County Parks | 17350 Old Cutler Road, Miami, FL 33157

 The Palmetto Middle School Green Team’s mission is to promote and improve environmental stewardship, teach civic responsibility, and nurture a passion for sustainable living practices in order to strengthen the local community.
 Volunteers will partner with the Palmetto Middle School PTA and students for a bay/shoreline pick up at Deering Estate in Palmetto Bay.

 Where: Children’s Museum of Denver | 2121 Children’s Museum Drive, Denver, CO 80211

 The Children’s Museum of Denver offers interactive and fun exhibits that let kids learn and discover on their own terms.
 Volunteers will support the Museum’s Earth Day Celebration including setting up, tearing down, and interacting with visitors.

 San Francisco, CA – EcoCenter at Heron’s Head Park

 Where: Heron’s Head Park | 32 Jennings Street, San Francisco, CA 94124

 Project Leader: Micah Morgan ’09 | firstname.lastname@example.org

 The mission of the EcoCenter at Heron’s Head Park is to protect, restore, and inspire conservation of the San Francisco Bay and its watershed, from the Sierra to the sea.
-Volunteers will join in the Earth Day Shoreline Cleanup to remove everyday waste that harms the ecosystem.
+For the third year, volunteers will join in the Earth Day Shoreline Cleanup to remove everyday waste that harms the ecosystem.